alexisbellido/salt-django-stack/README.rst

 The states are designed to be run together but you could take what you need and reuse in your own formulas.

-So far, I have tested with Ubuntu 14.04 and 14.10 on both Linode and Digital Ocean hosts.
+So far, I have tested with Ubuntu 14.04, 14.10 and 16.04 on Linode and Digital Ocean hosts.

 .. note::